gu-gridh/arosenius-api/README.md

 The data model for this project began as an Elasticsearch index, before it was converted to MySQL in 2020.
 The data structure is still artwork-document-centered, and some other design choices in the model and code are due to this Elasticsearch legacy.

+### Migrating from Elasticsearch to MySQL

+Consider this as documentation for a one-shot operation in the past.

+1. Run `npm install` to get new dependencies
+2. Run `elasticdump` on the server and scp it to `./arosenius_v4.json`
+3. Create a MySQL database locally
+   - Make sure to use `DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_swedish_ci` (see https://mariadb.com/kb/en/setting-character-sets-and-collations/)
+4. Extend `config.js` with the `mysql.*` properties (see `config.demo.js`)
+5. Run the data migration:
+   - Run the SQL commands in `arosenius-model.sql` to delete (!) and create necessary tables.
+   - Run `node es-to-mysql.js`
+   - Inspect the MySQL database
+   - Improve the script and `arosenius-model.sql`
+   - Repeat

 ## Adapting to custom data

 This database backend is open source, and we encourage you to use it for your own data.
 If you do, we also recommend using [arosenius-archive-gui](https://github.com/CDH-DevTeam/arosenius-archive-gui) as a user-friendly GUI and [arosenius-admin](https://github.com/CDH-DevTeam/arosenius-admin) for manually managing data entries.